BitMEX/api-connectors/clients/android/docs/OrderApi.md

 //import io.swagger.client.api.OrderApi;

 OrderApi apiInstance = new OrderApi();
-String symbol = "symbol_example"; // String | Instrument symbol. e.g. 'XBT24H'.
+String symbol = "symbol_example"; // String | Instrument symbol. e.g. 'XBTUSD'.
 String side = "side_example"; // String | Order side.
 Valid options: Buy, Sell.
 Defaults to 'Buy' unless `orderQty` or `simpleOrderQty` is negative.
 Double simpleOrderQty = 3.4D; // Double | Order quantity in units of the underlying instrument (i.e. Bitcoin).
 BigDecimal quantity = new BigDecimal(); // BigDecimal | Deprecated: use `orderQty`.
 BigDecimal orderQty = new BigDecimal(); // BigDecimal | Order quantity in units of the instrument (i.e. contracts).
 Double price = 3.4D; // Double | Optional limit price for 'Limit', 'StopLimit', and 'LimitIfTouched' orders.
 BigDecimal displayQty = new BigDecimal(); // BigDecimal | Optional quantity to display in the book.
-Use 0 for a hidden order.
+Use 0 for a fully hidden order.
 Double stopPrice = 3.4D; // Double | Deprecated: use `stopPx`.
 Double stopPx = 3.4D; // Double | Optional trigger price for 'Stop', 'StopLimit', 'MarketIfTouched', and 'LimitIfTouched' orders.
 Use a price below the current price for stop-sell orders and buy-if-touched orders.
 Use `execInst` of 'MarkPrice' or 'LastPrice' to define the current price used for triggering.
 String clOrdID = "clOrdID_example"; // String | Optional Client Order ID.
 This clOrdID will come back on the order and any related executions.
 String clOrdLinkID = "clOrdLinkID_example"; // String | Optional Client Order Link ID for contingent orders.
 Double pegOffsetValue = 3.4D; // Double | Optional trailing offset from the current price for 'Stop', 'StopLimit', 'MarketIfTouched', and 'LimitIfTouched' orders; use a negative offset for stop-sell orders and buy-if-touched orders.
 Optional offset from the peg price for 'Pegged' orders.
 String pegPriceType = "pegPriceType_example"; // String | Optional peg price type.
-Valid options: LastPeg, MidPricePeg, MarketPeg, PrimaryPeg, TrailingStopPeg, TrailingStopPeg.
+Valid options: LastPeg, MidPricePeg, MarketPeg, PrimaryPeg, TrailingStopPeg.
 String type = "type_example"; // String | Deprecated: use `ordType`.
 String ordType = "Limit"; // String | Order type.
 Valid options: Market, Limit, Stop, StopLimit, MarketIfTouched, LimitIfTouched, MarketWithLeftOverAsLimit, Pegged.
 Defaults to 'Limit' when `price` is specified.
 Defaults to 'Stop' when `stopPx` is specified.
 Defaults to 'StopLimit' when `price` and `stopPx` are specified.
 String timeInForce = "timeInForce_example"; // String | Time in force.
 Valid options: Day, GoodTillCancel, ImmediateOrCancel, FillOrKill.
 Defaults to 'GoodTillCancel' for 'Limit', 'StopLimit', 'LimitIfTouched', and 'MarketWithLeftOverAsLimit' orders.
 String execInst = "execInst_example"; // String | Optional execution instructions.
 Valid options: ParticipateDoNotInitiate, AllOrNone, MarkPrice, IndexPrice, LastPrice, Close, ReduceOnly, Fixed.
 'AllOrNone' instruction requires `displayQty` to be 0.
-'MarkPrice' or 'LastPrice' instruction valid for 'Stop', 'StopLimit', 'MarketIfTouched', and 'LimitIfTouched' orders.
+'MarkPrice', 'IndexPrice' or 'LastPrice' instruction valid for 'Stop', 'StopLimit', 'MarketIfTouched', and 'LimitIfTouched' orders.
 String contingencyType = "contingencyType_example"; // String | Optional contingency type for use with `clOrdLinkID`.
 Valid options: OneCancelsTheOther, OneTriggersTheOther, OneUpdatesTheOtherAbsolute, OneUpdatesTheOtherProportional.
 String text = "text_example"; // String | Optional order annotation. e.g. 'Take profit'.
 try {